 When a peace lily gets too much light or too little light, its leaves are going to start to turn yellow.
 These plants need to be given medium indirect sunlight in order to thrive, and you might be doing something wrong if you’re noticing yellow leaves.

 If you see any brown spots, this is a sign that you’re giving it direct sunlight.
 A peace lily does best when it receives indirect sunlight, and this means that you need to find a way to filter the sunlight or position it in a different part of the house so that the sun won’t burn the leaves.

 Most peace lily enthusiasts say that you should keep them a few feet away from a window to get the best results.
 Conversely, you could choose to grow these plants under fluorescent lights since they do well with that.

 3 – Watering Issues

-Watering issues can cause a peace lily to not grow right, too.
-You could be watering the peace lily too much or too little depending on what is going on.
+Watering issues can cause these plants to not grow right, too.
+You could be watering them too much or too little depending on what’s going on.

 When you water a peace lily too much, it’s going to cause its leaves to start wilting.
 You might also notice the edges of the leaves turning yellow or brown.

 Interestingly, watering too little is going to produce very similar results.
 This makes it difficult for new plant owners to figure out what they’re doing wrong.

 Peace lilies generally need the soil to remain moist, but you can water too much.
 If you keep watering when the soil is moist, the plant won’t be able to drain properly.